mazelife/cnc-pattern-lib/README.rst

 #.
 For *lines* duplicates are removed, but non-duplicate lines can also be combined: Two line segments will be merged if their points are collinear and if one line segment contains at least one of the endpoints of the other.
 #.
 For *arcs* duplicates are removed, but non-duplicate lines can also be combined: Two arcs will be merged if they have the same center point, radius, and if one arc contains at least one of the endpoints of the other.

 Applying repeated transformations to groups can sometimes result in duplicate shapes that cause wasted effort by CNC milling equipment (why re-inscribe the same shape multiple times?) so optimization is always a good idea.
+This example is a case in point.
+We have a line of three circles with a center point at 0,0.
+We create a rotated group around point 0,0, meaning that this new group will duplicate one of the circles in the original group.

 We can also convert a group to an SVG object::